CCianfloneDev/colecianflone.com/public/blog/free-portfolio.md

    ```

 4. **What happens automatically:**
-   - Your source image converts to three WebP sizes (400px, 800px, 1200px wide)
+   - Your source image converts to three WebP sizes (400px, 800px, 1200px wide) using Sharp
    - Image paths are automatically added to your blog post's frontmatter
-   - Markdown files convert to optimized HTML
+   - Markdown files convert to optimized HTML with proper heading anchors
-   - Blog index updates with all metadata
+   - Blog index updates with all metadata and structured data
-   - Everything gets optimized for performance
+   - RSS feed generates automatically with all blog posts
+   - Sitemap updates to include new content

 No database to maintain, no image resizing to handle, no manual WebP conversion—just write your content and add your original image.